nixfu/lotide_notifybot/README.md

 # lotide_notifybot
-Bot to notify discord/reddit(future) of any new lotide posts in local communities
+A bot to notify discord/reddit(future) of any new lotide posts in local communities